estruyf/vscode-demo-time/README.md

 - `number`: The line number
 - `number:number`: The start and end line number
+- `number,number`: The start line and character
+- `number,number:number,number`: The start line and character and the end line and character
 - The `start` and `end` keywords can also be used instead of the line numbers
   - `start` will be replaced by the first line number
   - `end` will be replaced by the last line number